ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ##### Snap sync

-Implemented by Geth.
+Implemented by Geth and Nethermind.
 Using dynamic snapshots served by peers retrieves all the account and storage data without downloading intermediate trie nodes and then reconstructs the Merkle trie locally.

-- Fastest sync strategy developed by Geth, currently its default
+- Fastest sync strategy developed by Geth, currently its default.
+- Nethermind only implemented the consuming part till now.
+They working on enabling serving other nodes soon.
 - Saves a lot of disk usage and network bandwidth without sacrificing security.

 [More on Snap](https://github.com/ethereum/devp2p/blob/master/caps/snap.md)